Linketic/TC-Light/README.md

 </details>
 <br>

-For evaluation, you can use:
+For evaluation, you can simply use:
 ```bash
 python evaluate.py --output_dir path/to/your_output_dir --eval_cost
 ```